luigifreda/slamplay/README.md

 ---

-## Utils
+## Profiling

 ### Tracy

-Tracy is a great profiler.
+Tracy is a great profiler that will be automatically installed by the main build script `build.sh`.
 Repository link: https://github.com/wolfpld/tracy.
 Documentation is [here](https://github.com/wolfpld/tracy/releases/latest/download/tracy.pdf).

 - Include `profiler/profiler_tracy.h` in every file you are interested in profiling.
 - Check `TRACY_ENABLE` is defined for the WHOLE project (`slamplay` automatically takes care of that if you set `USE_TRACY=1` in `config.h`).